Cybersecurity is a booming industry these days because increasingly we’re witnessing a number of high profile online data breaches.

 If you browse sensitive information you will be better off using Tor which makes it almost impossible for anyone to track your browsing activity.
 Tor (which stands for The Onion Network) is slow and quite cumbersome to use but it stops websites from discovering your physical location and your identity (to a point).
 It’s also used as a gateway to the Dark Web where guns and drugs are abound.

-If like most people you just want to add an additional layer to stop advertisers and websites to collect information about you you can use a Chrome browser extension such as Ghostery.
+If like most people you want to add an additional layer to stop advertisers and websites collecting personal information you can use a Chrome browser extension such as Ghostery.
 This allows you to block all kinds of trackers in one full swoop.

 Also use the HTTPS Everywhere extension which encrypts your browsing making it harder for people to snoop.